 1.a.
 What is meant by the term ‘consent’?

 Consent means to agree to something.
 In healthcare, individuals must give their consent or permission for healthcare workers to provide care or treatment.

 1.b.
 What is meant by the term ‘informed consent’?

-Informed consent is giving permission to receive care or treatment when all the information about the choice has been provided and their is an understanding of the pros and cons of the decision as well as potential consequences.
+Informed consent is giving permission to receive care or treatment when all the information about the choice has been provided and there is an understanding of the pros and cons of the decision as well as potential consequences.

 2. Write two examples to show how consent may change depending on the decision that is being made:

-An individual may provide consent in day-to-day life, such as by opening their mouth when being fed or taking their shoes and socks off when a professional asks if they can trim their toenails but for more complicated choices such as surgery that has associated risks they would need to understand the full ramifications.
-If they are unable to understand due to diminished capacity a decision would need to be made for them in their best interest.
+An individual may provide consent in day-to-day life, such as by opening their mouth when being fed or taking their shoes and socks off when a professional asks if they can trim their toenails but for more complicated choices such as surgery that have associated risks they would need to understand the full ramifications.
+If they are unable to understand due to diminished capacity, a decision would need to be made for them in their best interest.